-While writing web applications, I often need to offload compute-heavy tasks to an synchronous worker script, schedule tasks for later, or even write a daemon that listens to a socket to communicate with clients directly.
+While writing web applications, I often need to offload compute-heavy tasks to an asynchronous worker script, schedule tasks for later, or even write a daemon that listens to a socket to communicate with clients directly.

 While there might sometimes be better tools for the job — always consider using existing software first, such as a task queue server —writing your own service can give you a level of flexibility you’ll never get when bound by the constraints of third-party software.